A Limit on the Total Lepton Number in the Universe from BBN and the CMB: Global Analyses: Results

 Tab.~\ref{tab:L_bounds} also shows the impact of improved measurements of both quantities are expected in the near future.
 In particular, we consider a $1\sigma$ sensitivity on $N_{\rm eff}$ of $0.05$ as expected from the Simons Observatory in $\sim 5$ years~\cite{SimonsObservatory:2018koc}.
 Assuming that the central measured value coincides with the SM value $N_{\rm eff} = 3.044$, this implies an improvement of about a factor of $\sim 2$ in the sensitivity for $L$.
 In addition, a new high precision measurement of the helium abundance is ongoing using unprecedented high quality spectra for an array of metal poor galaxies~\cite{He4_future}.
 These measurements are expected to provide a $0.5$\% determination of the helium abundance.
 Assuming the central value of the measurement will correspond to the Standard Model prediction $Y_{\rm P} = 0.2470$, we find that the limit on $L$ will improve by $\sim 20-30\%$.
 While this improvement is mild, the sensitivity on the flavor asymmetries will be quite important and we refer to Fig.~\ref{fig:contour-future} for their implications.
 Finally, combining the two sensitivities one sees from Tab.~\ref{tab:L_bounds} that the sensitivity on $L$ will be dominated by $N_{\rm eff}$ measurements, since this closes the remaining parameter space where the final lepton number is largely stored in $\nu_\mu$ and $\nu_\tau$ neutrinos.
 This trend is clearly seen in Fig.~\ref{fig:contour-future}.

 We remark that the bound on $L$ is rather sensitive to the central value of $N_{\mathrm{eff}}$ and/or $Y_{\rm P}$.
 In this context, we note that the new results from ACT~\cite{ACT:2025fju,ACT:2025tim} and SPT-3G~\cite{SPT-3G:2025bzu} combined with Planck report a value of $ N_{\rm eff} = 2.81\pm 0.12$ within $\Lambda$CDM.
-Given recent anomalies in several cosmological data sets it is premature to exclude systematical or statistical uncertainties biasing the central value, but it is clear that a robust measurement of $N_{\rm eff}$ smaller than $3.044$ would strongly disfavor primordial lepton asymmetries as they lead to $\Delta N_{\rm eff} > 0$.
+The fact that the mean value is smaller than 3.044 could very well be just a statistical fluctuation and given recent anomalies in several cosmological data sets it is premature to exclude also some systematic effect biasing the central value, but it is clear that a robust measurement of $N_{\rm eff}$ smaller than $3.044$ would strongly disfavor primordial lepton asymmetries as they lead to $\Delta N_{\rm eff} > 0$.